Conan the Destroyer: Toning down the violence

 When John Milius, director of Conan the Barbarian, was unavailable, Dino De Laurentiis suggested Richard Fleischer to his daughter Raffaella De Laurentiis, who was producing Conan the Destroyer.
 Fleischer had already made Barabbas (1961) and Mandingo (1975) for Dino De Laurentiis.

-Conan the Barbarian made about $40 million at the U.S. box office when it was released in 1982 with an R-rating, and an additional $50 million in other markets.
+Conan the Barbarian made about $40 million at the U.S. box office when it was released in 1982 with an R rating, and an additional $50 million in other markets.
 Because Universal Pictures and producer Dino De Laurentiis thought it would have been even more successful if it had been less violent, they wanted to tone down the violence in the sequel.
-Conan the Destroyer originally received an R-rating like its predecessor, but the film was recut to secure a PG-rating.
+Conan the Destroyer originally received an R rating like its predecessor, but the film was recut to secure a PG rating.
 Fleischer delivered a movie that was less violent (and somewhat more humorous) than the first, although some scenes of violence have bloody results (the PG-13 rating did not exist until July 1 of that same year).
 Carlo Rambaldi created the Dagoth monster.

 Casting

 Arnold Schwarzenegger and Mako Iwamatsu, who played the Wizard of the Mound and narrator in the first film, return for the second film, while Mako's character is now named Akiro.
-Sven-Ole Thorsen, who played Thorgrim in the first film, also returned, but this time he had to partially cover his face with a mask, as he was playing a different character.
+Sven-Ole Thorsen, who played Thorgrim in the first film, also returned.
+However, this time, he had to partially cover his face with a mask, as he was playing Togra, a different character.
 Singer Grace Jones played the warrior Zula, the last of her tribe.
-This was the basketball player Wilt Chamberlain's only film role and the debut of Olivia d'Abo, who played the petulant teenaged princess.
+This was the basketball player Wilt Chamberlain's only film role and the debut of Olivia d'Abo, who played the petulant teenaged princess Jehnna.
 David Lander was originally cast to play the foolish thief Malak, but due to his deteriorating health from the onset of multiple sclerosis, he was forced to quit the project, and the part was recast with Tracey Walter.
 Professional wrestler Pat Roach, who memorably played the German Mechanic in Raiders of the Lost Ark and the Thuggee Overseer in Indiana Jones and the Temple of Doom, was cast as crystal palace Man Ape/sorcerer Toth-Amon.
 André the Giant had an uncredited role as the Dagoth monster.